 There are toilets at the Grassi Lakes trailhead.
 This is a very popular kid-friendly hike, so there will be few chances to have enough privacy to duck behind a tree.
 Make sure all your kids goes before they begin the hike.

 If you are considering hiking Grassi Lakes with a baby, we don’t recommend hiking with a stroller, although it would be possible if your stroller has large wheels.
 The Grassi Lakes trail is gravel with some larger stones protruding, making it difficult for strollers with small wheels.
 If possible, a hiking baby carrier is a better option for hiking with a baby.

 Grassi Lakes was our very first hike with a baby.
 Having her in a baby carrier made it an enjoyable experience for everyone.

 We have some great resources for hiking with kids on our Family Can Travel site.
 Check out our best tips for hiking with kids, the best hiking gear for kids and the 9 Best Hiking Songs for Your Family.

 Where to Stop for Lunch or a Break

 There are plenty of places to have a picnic lunch on the Grassi Lakes hike.
 There are picnic tables in the trees near the trailhead.
 There’s also a bench along the trail about halfway to the top.

 With such great scenery at the top, the best place for a picnic is around the Grassi Lakes.
 There’s lots of benches and large rocks to rest on while you enjoy the incredible colors of these mountain-fed lakes.

-The Grassi Lakes hiking trail is so close to Canmore that you could easily do the hike in the morning and then go into town for lunch at one of Canmore’s excellent restaurants.
+The Grassi Lakes hiking trail is so close to town that you could easily do the hike in the morning and then go into Canmore for ice cream or lunch at one of Canmore’s excellent restaurants.
 Alternately, you could also hike Grassi Lakes after lunch in the afternoon.

 Grassi Lakes Hike Safety